-LAREDO, Texas, Dec.
-2, 2010 /PRNewswire-USNewswire/ -- For 13 years, the City of Laredo has hosted a Paisano Rest Stop to help Mexican citizens returning home from throughout the U.S. have a smoother experience as they head home for the holidays.
+LAREDO, Texas, Dec 11, 2013 /PRNewswire/ -- For the past 15 years, the City of Laredo has hosted a Paisano Rest Stop to help Mexican citizens returning home from throughout the U.S. have a smoother experience as they head home for the holidays.
 This unique bi-national project is offered only in Laredo, Texas.
-The City of Laredo Convention & Visitors Bureau works with the Mexican General Consulate to set up the rest stop; however, there are many city, state and federal departments and agencies from both sides of the border who come together to help the paisanos.
+The City of Laredo Convention & Visitors Bureau works with the Mexican Consulate General to set-up the rest stop; however, there are many city, state and federal departments and agencies from both sides of the border who come together to help the paisanos.

-The Paisano Rest Stop will be at IH-35 southbound, just off Mile Marker 13, beginning Friday, December 17, at 12 noon and closing at 12 noon on Sunday, December 19, 2010.
+The Paisano Rest Stop will be at IH-35 southbound, just off Mile Marker 13, beginning Friday, December 20, at 12 noon and closing at 12 noon on Sunday, December 22, 2013.
 For 48 continuous hours, the rest stop has individuals who help review documents necessary for travelers, as well as any goods or vehicles they may be taking into Mexico.
-Information about bridge wait times is given, as well as directions, refreshments, restroom facilities and simply an opportunity to rest and stretch their legs.
+Information on bridge wait times, directions, simple mechanic help, refreshments, restroom facilities and simply, an opportunity to rest and stretch their legs is free and offered at the site.

 Additional information given includes: